ETH-DISCO/advx-bench/docs/0-model-selection.md

 > see: https://arxiv.org/pdf/2403.10499
 >
-> has the same goal as us - only focuses on CLIP models for cls tasks on ImageNet
+> has the same goal as us - but only focuses on **CLIP models** for cls tasks on ImageNet

 ranking by performance (based on table 2)